Piggy D.

-Matthew Montgomery (born November 16, 1975), also known as Piggy D., is an American musician most famous as a guitarist in horror punk band Wednesday 13 and bassist for Rob Zombie.
+Matthew Montgomery (born November 16, 1975), also known as Piggy D., is an American musician.
+He has been bassist for Marilyn Manson and formerly Rob Zombie, and is the former guitarist for Wednesday 13.

 Career history

+In 2003, Piggy D. Joined American punk band Amen on rhythm guitar.
+Here, he is credited on 2004’s Death Before Musick.
+His stint with Amen ended in 2004 when, coinciding with Amen’s hiatus, he joined Wednesday 13 on guitar, contributing backing vocals to his first solo album Transylvania: 90210.

-He first took over bass duties with Rob Zombie from current Ozzy Osbourne bassist Blasko, playing "American Witch" live on the Late Show with David Letterman right before picking up the second leg of the Educated Horses tour in mid 2006.
-To this day, he maintains a successful solo career while playing with Zombie.
+He first took over bass duties with Rob Zombie from Blasko, playing "American Witch" live on the Late Show with David Letterman right before picking up the second leg of the Educated Horses tour in mid 2006.
+Until 2024, he maintained a successful solo career while playing with Zombie.